What airline fare classes tell you about your ticket

-For example: “There are great Y fares from the US to Southeast Asia this summer.”
+For example: “There are great Y fares to Southeast Asia this summer.”
 Remember that these letters are often used for specific fare classes as well, generally the most expensive (full-fare) ones.

 However, the most important implication of fare classes for points and miles enthusiasts involves award tickets and upgrades.
 Most airlines will set aside specific fare buckets for these awards.
 Just because there’s an open seat in the designated cabin that you want to fly doesn’t mean that it’s available using miles.
 The same holds true for upgrades, whether you’re looking to redeem miles, use certificates or take advantage of elite status for complimentary bumps to the front of the plane.
 I see almost daily comments along the lines of, “But there are three open first class seats!
 Why won’t (insert carrier here) upgrade me??”
 If those seats aren’t placed into the fare class designated for upgrades, the carrier isn’t making them available for upgrades.
 Note that this may not happen until 60 or even 30 minutes before departure.

 The easiest way to illustrate this is with Star Alliance.
-The 28 member airlines have standardized their award booking classes, so if you’re looking to use miles from one carrier’s program on a flight operated by another carrier, you’ll need the following inventory:
+The member airlines have standardised their award booking classes, so if you’re looking to use miles from one carrier’s program on a flight operated by another carrier, you’ll need the following inventory: